Randyflourish/NYCU-113-Spring-AI-Capstone-Lab1/readme.md

         ├── raw_data
         ├── test_data
         └── train_data
-Where url.csv contains the youtube links, raw_data contains the .mp3 files downloaded from the links.
+Where url.csv contains the youtube links and some data (such as the game or the name of a BGM), raw_data (should) contain the .mp3 files downloaded from the links, and train_data and test_data is constructed by me manually by copy the data from raw_data.

-And train_data and test_data is constructed by me manually (by copy and paste).
+About the test_data of each class, please refer to the appendix II in my pdf report.